dbosoft/YaNco/README.md

 The easiest way to get started is by installing [the available NuGet package](https://www.nuget.org/packages/Dbosoft.YaNco).
 Take a look at the [Using](#using) section learning how to configure and use YaNco.
 Go to the [Build](#build) section to find out how to build YaNco.

 As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
 Download the RFC SDK for the platform required for your project.
+You will only need the files from the lib directory - include them as solution item and copy the files to the build output directory.

-Change your project platform configuration to the corresponding platform.
+You also have to change your project platform configuration to the corresponding platform (x64/x86).

 ## Using